What are the differences between flying private and scheduled commercial airlines?

 Many of these planes features Safety Management System (SMS) and an Emergency Response Plan (ERP).
 Furthermore, your private flight is tracked and followed by FAA licensed dispatchers, and your charter representative.

-After your flight arrives, brokers and operators can make arrangements for ground transportation, helicopter charters, and other luxury concierge services.
+After your flight arrives, brokers can make arrangements for ground transportation, helicopter charters, and other luxury concierge services.

 What kind of planes are available for my charter flight?